 Ease of Use

-If you need a tool to record what you’re listening to, the Uniden Home Patrol 2 has you covered.
-A micro SD card is included so you can store your recordings later.
-It’s activated by pressing the record button.
+If you want a tool for the documentation of the local transmissions you listen to, the Uniden HomePatrol 2 has a feature for that as well.
+A micro SD card is included in the model too, so you can keep your area-specific recordings for later.

 - Easy to use

 - Great Uniden device for newbies but lacks control for experts

 - Display might sometimes respond a bit slow

 - Comes with removable magnetic head

 - DCS and CTCSS audible detector

 - Digital Scanning

 The TRX-2 digital desktop scanner provides a different set of features than the TRX-1, but has the same excellence and range.
 The TRX-2 desktop model weighs 2.1 pounds and has a carrying handle, which acts as a small stand lift when placed on a flat surface at home.
 That means you don’t need external accessories to keep it upright.